SouthernMethodistUniversity/mp_testing/testing/07_Magma+RAJA_via_spack/README.md

 - I deleted all references to `/tmp/appmgr/spack-stage/...` from the `pkgconfig` of Magma.
 This appears to be a build error as they are build time paths and not relavent for the install.
-I have opened a (ticket with Spack)[https://github.com/spack/spack/issues/31002].
+I have opened a [ticket with Spack](https://github.com/spack/spack/issues/31002) even though it is not really a Spack problem.
   Possibily related https://bitbucket.org/icl/magma/issues/52/issues-with-pkgconfig-file-using-spack
 - I do not understand why the lmod refresh is needed, but commands like